f32by/dumb-browser/README.md

 # Dumb Browser
-A custom chromium build inspired by ungoogled-chromium and Brave.
+A custom Chromium build inspired by ungoogled-chromium and Brave.

 Current version: `87.0.4252.0`.